awsdocs/enginframe-administrator-guide/doc_source/chapter-authentication.md

 ## User mapping<a name="section-user-mapping"></a>

-Users can log in to the EnginFrame portal with a username that's different from that of their user account in the underalying computing environment, when you configure EnginFrame *user mapping*\.
+Users can log in to the EnginFrame portal with a username that's different from that of their user account in the underlying computing environment, when you configure EnginFrame *user mapping*\.
 User mapping works by mapping usernames provided at login time to usernames in the underlying operating system\.

 For example, the user *John Smith* can log into the EnginFrame Portal using by entering `John Smith` and submit a job that's run as the user `jsmith` on the underlying Unix computing environment\.